Amro-source/Java-Projects/README.md

 If you missed the chance for the ball to bounce, then the game is over.
 This project is basically for beginners who are looking for a minor project.
 This simple project will surely help you with your first-year project or also as an implementation for fun purposes.

 Technologies Required: Java, Game development, JFrame, JPanel, and Java Graphics Kit.

+3. Attendance Management System
+An attendance management system is one of the major projects for university-level graduates.
+The project can be built using Java, the MVC architecture could be followed, and Maven as a built tool.
+It uses MySQL as a backend for database management and uses a tomcat server to deploy the application in order to see it working live.
+Various users of the application where users can access are:

+Admin
+Student
+Faculty
+Technologies Required: Java Servlet, MVC architecture, Maven MySQL, Tomcat Server JSP, HTML, CSS, and JavaScript.